claresudbery/clare-wiki-ably/pages/think/life/health.md

         - Passport details: number, issuing authority, expiry date
         - mobile phone number
         - arrival details: date and time
+        - Day 2 test booking reference number
+      - The passenger locator form, even if you've told it you live in the UK, will still ask when you are planning to leave the UK.
+I just choose a random date two years in the future!
+      - When you complete passenger locator form before returning to UK, it will email the completed form to you.
+        - !!
+Download or print it ASAP so you have it to show officials!!
     5. Do a PCR test in France before leaving (still haven't quite managed to work out how I make that happen according to the rules, but the conference organisers say I can do it at the conference venue, so fingers crossed that's all correct).
+      - When they send you your pass sanitaire covid result, it's a good idea to download / print it ASAP so you have it available for officials.
-      - This was the official info about that test.
+      - Below is the official info about this test.
 Note that neither I nor the nurse could find any info on the test packaging that talked about % specificity, so we couldn't verify this but the test was an LFT I think (the results are within 20 minutes and the French call it "antigenique") and the certificate I received as a result was from "Assistance Publique Hopitaux de Paris" and was accepted by the airline:
         - The test must meet performance standards of ≥97% specificity, ≥80% sensitivity at viral loads above 100,000 copies/ml.
         - This could include tests such as:
           - a PCR test